Alaska’s Popular Boating Trips

 Access to the lake is via the Kenai Spur Highway, about 27 miles (43 km) north of Kenai.
 Facilities include a boat launch, overlook, picnic area, wading/swimming area, and a small, boat-in only campground.

 Lake Louise State Recreational Area is located in the Copper Valley near Glennallen.
-It is a hotspot for Alaskans all year round where outdoor activities include camping, fishing, boating, bird watching, hiking, biking, berry picking, snow machining, skiing, skating, hunting, and Northern Lights viewing.
+It is a hotspot for Alaskans all year round.
+Outdoor activities include camping, fishing, boating, bird watching, hiking, biking, berry picking, snow machining, skiing, skating, hunting, and Northern Lights viewing.

 Lake Louise offers great year round fishing and sports four species of fish: lake trout, whitefish, burbot and arctic grayling.
 It also offers a variety of wildlife and birds including cormorants.
-‘Bird Island’ is a place for birders to find various nesting sites and Lake Louise is also home to swans, loons, and other water fowl.
-Wildlife viewing opportunities include moose, wolf, bear, fox, sheep, lynx and the annual migration of the Nelchina caribou herd each October through November.
+‘Bird Island’ is a place for birders to find various nesting sites.
+Lake Louise is also home to swans, loons, and other water fowl.
+Wildlife viewing opportunities include moose, wolf, bear, fox, sheep, lynx.
+There is also the annual migration of the Nelchina caribou herd each October through November.

-The Lake Louise State Recreation Area has a large campground, boat launch, and picnic areas, as well as a trail leading to the hilltop where the Army’s original recreation area’s cabins still stand, although in a state of severe disrepair.
+The Lake Louise State Recreation Area has a large campground, boat launch, and picnic areas.
+There is also a trail leading to the hilltop where the Army’s original recreation area’s cabins still stand.
+However the cabins are in a state of severe disrepair.
 In the fall the Nelchina caribou herd passes through this area.

 Kenai Lake is a large zig-zagging lake on the Kenai Peninsula of Alaska and is the gateway to the Kenai River.
-It is a hot destination spot for fishing and other activities including camping, bird watching, hiking, biking, boating and an array of other watersports.
+It is a hot destination spot for fishing and other activities.
+These include camping, bird watching, hiking, biking, boating and an array of other watersports.

-It is accessible from Sterling and Seward highways where many people stop off take take pictures of the beautiful scenery of the lake.
+It is accessible from Sterling and Seward highways.
+Many people stop off take take pictures of the beautiful scenery of the lake.
 The lake was formed from glacier water and has a picturesque blue/green tone.

 Alaska’s State Parks offer outdoor enthusiasts 3.3 million acres of rugged, untouched terrain.
 Perfect for trailblazers, hikers, paddlers and boaters, the Alaska State Park System provides endless recreational opportunities year-round.
-You can take an organized boat tour in Glacier Bay National Park, go kayaking in Kenai Fjords National Park or head to Denali National Park to hike up Horseshoe Lake Trail and check out Alaska’s tallest mountaintop!
+You can take an organized boat tour in Glacier Bay National Park.
+Go kayaking in Kenai Fjords National Park.
+You can head to Denali National Park to hike up Horseshoe Lake Trail and check out Alaska’s tallest mountaintop!
 Or strike out on your own to check out the boating opportunities the Alaska’s State Parks have to offer!